-As Syria marks five years since the beginning of its brutal civil war, Catholic Relief Services has supported over 1.25 million people affected by the conflict.
+As Syria marks six years since the beginning of its brutal civil war, Catholic Relief Services has supported over 1.25 million people affected by the conflict.

-“The scale of the suffering is devastating” said Kevin Hartigan, CRS Regional Director for Europe and the Middle East, who has overseen the response for the past four years “but as Pope Francis reminds us, there are human faces behind the staggering statistics.
-Each of the millions of displaced Syrians is an individual uprooted from a full life, a family member, a loved one”.
+“The scale of the suffering is devastating” said Kevin Hartigan, CRS Regional Director for Europe and the Middle East, “but as Pope Francis reminds us, there are human faces behind the staggering statistics.
+Each of the millions of displaced Syrians is an individual uprooted from a full life, a family member, a loved one."

 The war has led to the displacement of more than 11 million people.
 That’s more than half the country’s pre-war population.
 And that number continues to grow every day.